ark-ecs/Ark.jl/docs/src/manual/components.md

 ### [A GPU storage implementation](@id gpu-storage)

 One important application of custom storages is to support GPU storages.
 Here, we provide a possible, albeit not unique, implementation of a GPU storage fully compatible with the Ark API.
-It should work for all the major backends (`CUDA.jl`, `AMDGPU.jl`, `Metal.jl` and `OneAPI.jl`) just by changing the `import` statement and the `GPUVecBackend` type accordingly.
+It should work for all major backends (`CUDA.jl`, `AMDGPU.jl`, `Metal.jl` and `OneAPI.jl`) just by changing the `import` statement and the `GPUVecBackend` type accordingly.

 ```
 using CUDA: @allowscalar